Tag: investing

 Let us know in the comments below.

-• New Chicago: Invest Early and Often
+• Invest Early and Often for the Magic of Compound Interest

-New Chicago: Invest Early and Often
+Invest Early and Often for the Magic of Compound Interest

 There’s an infamous slogan in Chicago politics, “Vote early and often.”
 My professional advice: don’t do that.
 Instead, I prefer: “Invest early and often.”